Features Introduced in Cortex XDR Agent 7.5

 The following features were added to Cortex XDR agents running on Mac endpoints:

-No additional features were added to Cortex XDR agents running on Linux endpoints.
+The following features were added to Cortex XDR agents running on Linux endpoints:

 Recommended For You